 Symbolic Interactionism

-Feminist Theory
+Feminist Theory in Educational Settings

 Feminist theory is a significant contribution to sociology, aiming to understand and challenge gender inequalities and power dynamics within society.
-It recognizes the social, economic, and political disadvantages experienced by women and seeks to dismantle patriarchal structures that perpetuate these inequities.
+It recognises the social, economic, and political disadvantages experienced by women and seeks to dismantle patriarchal structures that perpetuate these inequities.

-Intersectionality is another key concept in feminist theory, recognizing that gender cannot be studied in isolation from other forms of identity, such as race, ethnicity, class, and sexuality.
+Intersectionality is another key concept in feminist theory, recognising that gender cannot be studied in isolation from other forms of identity, such as race, ethnicity, class, and sexuality.
 Women scholars have highlighted how these interconnected social categories intersect and interact, influencing individuals' experiences and opportunities within society.

 Feminist theorists also shed light on the subjective nature of scientific work.
 They argue that scientific knowledge is not neutral or objective but is shaped by the biases and assumptions of researchers embedded within patriarchal systems.
 By highlighting these biases, feminist theory aims to promote a more inclusive and diverse scientific inquiry.